Code-Institute-Submissions/Milestone-Project-154/README.md

 1. Open the website in browser.
 2. Hover over the navigation links and ensure the colour changes to yellow.
 3. Repeat step 2 for the social media icons in the footer.

+### Code Validation

+* HTML files have been validated using the W3C HTML Validation Service website.
+* CSS file has been validated using the W3C CSS Validation Service website.
 <br>

 ## Supported Browsers & Devices